cynthiamaurice/alx-pre_course/0x01-git/README.md

-A README for my 0x01-git
+A README for my 0x01-git just updated first project